peterszerzo/elm-gameroom/talk.md

 type alias Guess = Pending | Made guessValue | Idle
 ```

-The time elapsed in a certain round is also tracked.
+But the time elapsed in a certain round is also tracked.

 => `Idle` is derived data.
-Data that must be derived and underived in more places one might anticipate.

 > Resist the temptation to add explicit derived data just because it is nice to have it explicit.